The Jon R. Tuttle Journalism and Production Diversity Internship

-- The intern will be able to participate in a number of forms of journalism (audio, text, video, photo, blogs, social networking, dynamic syndication, mobile applications, etc.) and/or production.
+- The intern will be able to participate in a number of forms of journalism (audio, text, video, photo, social media, etc.) and/or production.

 - Students will be given opportunities to interact with senior management and a wide array of professionals in their field of study.

 - Internship timeline is June 1-September 1; Timeline may vary depending on intern's academic calendar